spacemonkey1101/fastapi101/README.md

 Pre-requisite:
 - `pip install fastapi`
-- `pip install uvicorn` (Uvicorn lets us run the API as a webserver
+- `pip install uvicorn` (Uvicorn lets us run the API as a webserver)

 What is an Endpoint?

-Point of entry in a communication channel when 2 systems are interacting baseURL/endpoint
+Point of entry in a communication channel when 2 systems are interacting It is of the form baseURL/endpoint

 Examples:
 - /hello
 - /get-item